 Hosting Your Files Outside of WordPress

 Large files should be hosted outside of WordPress regardless of how much protection they need.
 It’s just the Right Thing To Do.
-For file hosting, I would recommend a service like Rackspace Files, or Amazon S3, Microsoft Azure and Google Cloud.
-Amazon is my personal favorite and we have built-in support for it in Memberium but you won’t go too wrong either way.
+For file hosting, we recommend Amazon S3 as we have an integration with them…

-Services like Amazon have features that allow you to create single use or time limited links that can’t be shared.
+Amazon S3, when used with Memberium, will allow you to create single-use or time-limited links that can’t be shared.
 Memberium adds additional features on top of Amazon that ensure your links can only be used on your site.

 Protecting Your Video

-Alongside not hosting your own video files, I recommend using a dedicated video hosting service such as Vimeo to host your video.
-Vimeo makes it harder for your video to be downloaded, and reduces the load on your server by offloading the resource intensive tasks of storing and delivering streaming video to their network.
+Alongside not hosting your own video files, we recommend using a dedicated video hosting service such as Vimeo to host your video.
+Vimeo makes it harder for your video to be downloaded and reduces the load on your server by offloading the resource-intensive tasks of storing and delivering streaming video to their network.
 It’s a classic Win-Win-Win.

 You can use services like Youtube as well, but Vimeo has specific tools to domain restrict playback of your videos only to your domain.
 Otherwise, your bad actor can simply copy your embed codes and place them wherever they wish, even if your video is on Youtube and is unlisted.

-Wistia would work equally well, but is far more expensive for bulk video storage and delivery.
-Dilogr is another great option and includes the ability to make interactive videos.
+Wistia would work equally well but is far more expensive for bulk video storage and delivery.

 Stamping and Watermarking